Bayesian Nonparametric Inference in Elliptic PDEs: Convergence Rates and Implementation

 \end{theorem}

-The first statement (eq.~\eqref{Eq:PredRiskCons}) of Theorem \ref{Theo:Main} establishes posterior consistency in \textit{prediction risk}: the induced posterior on the PDE solution $G(f), f\sim \Pi_n (\cdot|\{(Y_i,$ $X_i)\}_{i=1}^n)$, concentrates around the true PDE solution $G(f_0)$ in $L^2$-distance at rate $n^{-(\alpha+1)/(2\alpha + 2 + d)}$.
-Since such rate is known to be minimax optimal \cite[Theorem 10]{NvdGW20}, the procedure is seen to optimally solve the PDE-constrained regression problem of recovering $G(f_0)$ in prediction risk from data $\{(Y_i,X_i)\}_{i=1}^n$.
+The first statement (Equation~\eqref{Eq:PredRiskCons}) of Theorem \ref{Theo:Main} establishes posterior consistency in \textit{prediction risk}: The induced posterior on the PDE solution $G(f),\ f\sim \Pi_n (\cdot|\{(Y_i,$ $X_i)\}_{i=1}^n)$, concentrates around the true PDE solution $G(f_0)$ in $L^2$-distance at rate $n^{-(\alpha+1)/(2\alpha + 2 + d)}$.
+Since such a rate is known to be minimax optimal \cite{NvdGW20} (Theorem 10), procedures satisfying the assumption of Theorem \ref{Theo:Main} are seen to optimally solve the PDE-constrained regression problem of recovering $G(f_0)$ from data $\{(Y_i,X_i)\}_{i=1}^n$.

 The second statement shows that the posterior contracts around $f_0$ also in the standard $L^2$-risk, thereby solving the inverse problem of estimating the diffusivity.
-It follows combining \eqref{Eq:PredRiskCons} with the regularisation properties implied by the rescaling in the prior construction \eqref{Eq:Prior} and a suitable stability estimate for $G^{-1}$.
-The latter was proved in \cite[Lemma 24]{NvdGW20}, and requires the slightly stronger assumption on $\beta$ and the strict positivity of the source $s$.
-The exponent $\lambda>0$ is explicitly computed in \cite{GN20} and equals $\lambda=(\alpha+1)(\beta-1)/(2\alpha+2+d)(\beta+1)$.
+It follows combining \eqref{Eq:PredRiskCons} with the regularisation properties implied by the rescaling in the prior construction \eqref{Eq:Prior} and a suitable \textit{stability estimate} for $G^{-1}$.
+The~latter was proved in \cite{NvdGW20} (Lemma 24), and~requires the slightly stronger assumption on $\beta$ and the strict positivity of the source $s$.
+The~exponent $\lambda>0$ is explicitly computed in the proof of Theorem \ref{Theo:Main} and equals $\lambda=(\alpha+1)(\beta-1)/(2\alpha+2+d)(\beta+1)$.
 Note that $\lambda<(\alpha+1)/(2\alpha+2+d)$.
-While minimax optimal rates for estimating the diffusivity $f$ in model \eqref{Eq:Obs} are currently unknown, inspection of the proofs in \cite{GN20} shows that when $f_0\in C^\infty(\Ocal)$, then the prior can be tuned so to attain a rate as closed as desired to the parametric rate $n^{-1/2}$.
+While minimax optimal rates for estimating the diffusivity $f$ in model \eqref{Eq:Obs} are currently unknown, inspection of the proof shows that when $f_0\in C^\infty(\Ocal)$, then the prior can be tuned so to attain a rate as closed as desired to the parametric rate $n^{-1/2}$.

-The last statement of Theorem \ref{Theo:Main} entails that the `posterior mean' estimator $\bar f_n$ converges towards $f_0$ in $L^2$-risk at the same rate $n^{-\lambda}$ attained by the whole posterior distribution.
-It is indeed a corollary of \eqref{Eq:Cons}, following from uniform integrability arguments for Gaussian measures and the Lipschitzianity of the composition with the link function $\Phi$, cf.~Section 3 in \cite{GN20}.
+The last statement of Theorem \ref{Theo:Main} entails that the estimator $\bar f_n$ converges towards $f_0$ in $L^2$-risk at the same rate $n^{-\lambda}$ attained by the whole posterior distribution.
+It is indeed a corollary of \eqref{Eq:Cons}, following from uniform integrability arguments for Gaussian measures and the Lipschitzianity of the composition with the link function $\Phi$.

-\subsection{Examples of Gaussian priors}
+\subsection{Examples of Gaussian~Priors}